Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 ## ibmcloud cf logging download (Beta)
-{: #download}
+{: #download4}

 Downloads logs from Log Collection to a local file or pipes logs to another program such an Elastic Stack.

 **Note:** To download files, you need to create a session first.
 A session defines which logs to download based on date range, log type, and account type.
 You download logs within the context of a session.
-For more information, see [ibmcloud cf logging session create (Beta)](/docs/services/CloudLogAnalysis/reference/logging_cli.html#session_create).
+For more information, see [ibmcloud cf logging session create (Beta)](/docs/services/CloudLogAnalysis/reference/logging_cli.html#session_create1).

 ```
 ibmcloud cf logging download [parameters] [arguments]